Linde plc (NYSE:LIN) Shares Acquired by Bank Julius Baer & Co. Ltd Zurich

 Bank Julius Baer & Co.
 Ltd Zurich increased its holdings in Linde plc (NYSE:LIN – Get Rating) by 9.3% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor owned 18,729 shares of the basic materials company’s stock after acquiring an additional 1,588 shares during the quarter.
 Bank Julius Baer & Co.
 Ltd Zurich’s holdings in Linde were worth $6,109,000 as of its most recent filing with the SEC.

-Several other institutional investors have also modified their holdings of the business.
-State Street Corp increased its holdings in Linde by 3.5% in the second quarter.
-State Street Corp now owns 20,653,204 shares of the basic materials company’s stock valued at $5,938,416,000 after buying an additional 689,308 shares during the last quarter.
-Bank of New York Mellon Corp increased its stake in Linde by 6.0% during the third quarter.
-Bank of New York Mellon Corp now owns 8,587,362 shares of the basic materials company’s stock valued at $2,315,068,000 after purchasing an additional 488,655 shares during the last quarter.
-Nuveen Asset Management LLC lifted its position in shares of Linde by 12.6% in the 3rd quarter.
-Nuveen Asset Management LLC now owns 4,273,245 shares of the basic materials company’s stock worth $1,152,024,000 after buying an additional 479,117 shares during the last quarter.
-Impax Asset Management Group plc lifted its position in shares of Linde by 7.2% in the 3rd quarter.
-Impax Asset Management Group plc now owns 3,032,950 shares of the basic materials company’s stock worth $816,941,000 after buying an additional 203,294 shares during the last quarter.
-Finally, Legal & General Group Plc boosted its holdings in shares of Linde by 5.0% in the 2nd quarter.
-Legal & General Group Plc now owns 2,979,963 shares of the basic materials company’s stock valued at $856,784,000 after buying an additional 141,587 shares during the period.
-Institutional investors and hedge funds own 78.15% of the company’s stock.
+Several other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Norris Perne & French LLP MI lifted its stake in Linde by 0.9% during the fourth quarter.
+Norris Perne & French LLP MI now owns 87,581 shares of the basic materials company’s stock worth $28,567,000 after purchasing an additional 782 shares during the last quarter.
+Park Avenue Securities LLC boosted its holdings in shares of Linde by 33.0% in the 4th quarter.
+Park Avenue Securities LLC now owns 13,416 shares of the basic materials company’s stock valued at $4,376,000 after buying an additional 3,330 shares during the period.
+Centerpoint Advisors LLC grew its position in shares of Linde by 7.8% during the 4th quarter.
+Centerpoint Advisors LLC now owns 455 shares of the basic materials company’s stock valued at $148,000 after buying an additional 33 shares during the last quarter.
+Xponance Inc. raised its stake in Linde by 13.8% during the fourth quarter.
+Xponance Inc. now owns 74,513 shares of the basic materials company’s stock worth $24,305,000 after acquiring an additional 9,048 shares during the period.
+Finally, Carnegie Capital Asset Management LLC lifted its holdings in Linde by 16.0% in the fourth quarter.
+Carnegie Capital Asset Management LLC now owns 2,137 shares of the basic materials company’s stock worth $697,000 after acquiring an additional 295 shares during the last quarter.
+Institutional investors own 78.15% of the company’s stock.

 Insider Buying and Selling at Linde